Articles in this section

 • Contact

 Then there are Popups, which, as the name suggests, are interactive elements that pop over a page, which usually require the user to take action.
+You can view details about individual popups by hovering over them in the list.

 Edit widgets

-Widgets are your best friend when asking users to take action, especially on an event landing page.
+Widgets are your best friend when asking users to take action, especially on an event registration page.
 You can drag and drop a widget into the grids.
 To edit a widget, click a widget to open the edit option.
 You can:

 • Edit the widget's content, such as button text, URL, etc.